Skip to main content

 On September 11, 1642, Bullaker was seized while celebrating the Holy Sacrifice in the house of the pious benefactress.
 He has left a partial and but touching account of his apprehension and trial.
 He was condemned to be drawn on a hurdle to Tyburn and there hanged, cut down alive, quartered and beheaded.

 It is related that as he was going out of prison he met Ven.
 Arthur Bell, a religious of his own order, who said to him: "Brother, I was professed before you.
 Why do you take precedence of me?"
 Bullaker answered: "It is the will of God.
 But you will follow me."
-Bell remembered the prophetic words of the pious Bullaker when his own day of martydom was at hand.
+Bell remembered the prophetic words of the pious Bullaker when his own day of martyrdom was at hand.

-(Text from Catholic Encyclopedia, 1913)
+Text from Catholic Encyclopedia, 1913

 [He was beatified in 1987.]